EULA

 |---|---|---|---|

-| Read agreement | GET /eula | get_eula | No security in OpenAPI; anonymous GET at the edge. |
+| Read agreement | GET /eula | get_eula | Requires bearer_auth (browser session or JWT). |

 | Accept & provision | POST /eula/accept | accept_eula | Body AcceptEulaRequest with accepted: true.
 Session-email header expectations match browser auth flows. |